9 Ways to Celebrate the Spring Equinox

 That's where you'll find Chichén Itzá (one of the New 7 Wonders of the World) and the ancient Mayan pyramid, El Castillo, where the Return of the Sun Serpent puts on a shadowy show every equinox.

 Called Shunbun no hi, the Japanese spend the week of the vernal equinox visiting their hometowns, spending time with family, and tending to ancestral graves.

-Many Middle Eastern countries like Egypt, Iraq, Saudi Arabia, and Syria celebrate Mother's Day on the same day as the equinox.
+Many Middle Eastern countries like Egypt, Iraq, Saudi Arabia, and Syria celebrate Mother's Day on or around the same day as the equinox.
 But even if you live elsewhere, we're sure your mom would appreciate a call.

 You know, like Stonehenge.
 On the summer and winter solstices and spring and autumn equinoxes, Stonehenge is open to visitors (and the local Druids) who want to witness the sunrise over the stones.

 9. Finally Understand Why the Easter Bunny Lays Eggs

 This comes from an ancient Saxon tale about their lunar (or spring/summer) goddess, Eostre.
 One story generally goes that Eostre found an injured bird and transformed it into a hare to save its life; the transformation was incomplete, and in gratitude for saving her, the hare laid eggs and decorated them as gifts to Eostre (or, alternately, the hare found an egg and decorated it for the goddess).
 More likely, it was that rabbits and eggs were both seen as symbols of fertility, and Eostre was the goddess representing spring and fertility.
 Parts of the myth were eventually absorbed into the more modern Easter celebrations, as both festivals occurred around the same time.

 A version of this story originally ran in 2009.